Skip to main content

 We aim to provide feedback on assessments within 20 working days.

-To give you an indication of class sizes, this course normally enrols 20 students and lecture sizes are normally 100 within the Design School Postgraduate Framework.
+To give you an indication of class sizes, this course normally enrols 20 students.
 However this can vary by module and academic year.

-Our students are encouraged to engage closely with the diverse businesses that make London one of the most important centres for the creative industries.
+In addition to the studio-based aspects of the course, you will take part in fieldtrips to exhibitions, museums, design studios, conferences, site visits and other professional environments.
+You will be encouraged to engage closely with the diverse businesses that make London one of the most important centers for the creative industries.
 Our industry connections mean we provide unique study opportunities, such as:

 Postgraduate students may also contribute to the teaching of seminars under the supervision of the module leader.